Skip to content

 • Reduce blast radius without deleting: remove the account from specific teams using Manage teams.

-A revoked or deleted token starts returning 401 immediately on the next request — no cache, no grace period.
+A revoked or deleted token starts returning 401 immediately on the next request.
+There’s no cache and no grace period.

 • One service account per workload.
 Easier to audit, easier to rotate.